Search programs

-According to EducationData.org, a master’s degree can cost students anywhere from $30,000 to $120,000.
+According to EducationData.org, a master’s degree can cost students an average of $56,000 to $75,000.
 As outlined below, this wide range can be attributed to multiple factors.
 These factors include how schools set their tuition prices, additional fees and costs associated with an online master’s degree, and what students actually end up paying thanks to resources like loans, scholarships, and employer tuition assistance.

 While it’s important to consider the cost of an online master’s degree, ultimately, price is just one of the many factors that students should weigh when deciding if an online master’s program is right for them.

 However, one thing to keep in mind with public universities is that they typically charge out-of-state students higher tuition rates.
-This is particularly important for online students to consider if they’re enrolling at a public university in a different state than where they reside.
+This is particularly important for online students who are enrolling at a public university in a different state than where they reside.
+Make sure to find out if the program in question charges unique tuition for online students or uses location to determine cost.

 Meanwhile, several factors impact what grad school costs students when they pay for their programs.
-Chief among these are financial aid like loans, scholarships, and assistantships.
+Chief among these are financial aid, such as loans, scholarships, and assistantships.
 These types of funding can significantly lower the cost of grad school.

 Tuition assistance or reimbursement from an employer is another form of financial aid that can help lower a graduate student’s tuition costs.
 Generally speaking, in this situation, a student pays upfront for their classes, and their employer reimburses them for some or all tuition after successfully completing the course.